Loves cooking | amateur baker | likes reading & random clicks | food connection | always learning

 Hours and method of marination may also be slightly different, like whether or not you need to store marinated protein in a refrigerator.

-Point being, I advise you to use my recipes (or any other recipes for that matter) as a benchmark and see how it goes from there, unless the person sharing the recipes is in your city.
+Point being, I recommend that you use my recipes (or any other online recipes for that matter) as a benchmark and see how it goes from there, unless the person sharing the recipes is in your city.

 Coming back to WhiskMixStir, I share a lot of simple everyday cooking recipes for those of us who are just starting out on our cooking journey... or for the ones looking for quick under 20 minutes recipes and Indian meal ideas possibly after a long day at work.
-Everyone at some point or the other is new to cooking, as am I, so I blog my recipes to document them and also help fellow learners along the way.
+Everyone at some point or the other is new to cooking or to a recipe, as am I, so I write and share my recipes through WhiskMixStir to document them and also help fellow learners along the way.

-I hope you enjoy reading and more importantly trying out my recipes and meal ideas… do write in to me with your feedback!
+I hope you enjoy reading and more importantly trying out my home-style simple Indian recipes and meal ideas… do write in to me with your feedback!

 PS: Feel free to share WhiskMixStir recipe links / food blog with your family & friends!
 Remember to give credit where its due :) Pls do not publish my content, recipes and / or photos as your own.